 Managing Counterparty and Bilateral Risk

 Counterparty credit risk identifies the potential for one party to default on their contractual obligations during a private OTC transaction.
 Unlike exchange-traded securities where a central clearinghouse guarantees both sides of every trade, bilateral OTC transactions create direct exposure to the financial health and operational stability of your counterparty.
-A major OTC dealer insolvency can wipe out 100% of a trader’s position if the institution defaults before settlement completes—explaining why institutional OTC desks now mandate atomic settlement as the standard execution method.
+A major OTC dealer insolvency can wipe out 100% of a trader’s position if the institution defaults before settlement completes, explaining why institutional OTC desks now mandate atomic settlement as the standard execution method.

 Turn Knowledge into Profit

-You've done the reading, now it's time to act.
+You have done the reading, now it is time to act.
 The best way to learn is by doing.
 Open a free, no-risk demo account and practice your strategy with virtual funds today.

 Open a Free Demo AccountStep-by-Step: How to Access the OTC Markets

 How to Analyze Shares requires a fundamentals-first approach because OTC companies typically lack the analyst coverage available for NYSE-listed firms.
-Recognize Trading Chart Patterns serves as a secondary confirmation tool—Pink Sheet price action often exhibits classic technical formations, but sentiment-driven moves can overwhelm chart-based signals without fundamental analysis validating the move.
+Recognize Trading Chart Patterns serves as a secondary confirmation tool, Pink Sheet price action often exhibits classic technical formations, but sentiment-driven moves can overwhelm chart-based signals without fundamental analysis validating the move.

 Key Takeaways